-Each year in the months approaching the bluebonnet season, I find my thoughts turning to what the upcoming bloom holds in store.
-Over the years I have only been able to make a guess about what the wildflowers would look like based on how much rain I can remember falling during the previous fall and winter.
-This year I would like to do more than guess, so I have decided to analyze the factors which contribute to the success of a bluebonnet season and attempt to identify weather patterns that are predictive of a good bloom.
+Each year in the months approaching the bluebonnet season, I find my thoughts turning to what the upcoming bloom holds in store without having to guess about what the wildflowers would look like based on how much rain I can remember falling during the previous fall and winter.
+Therefore, an analysis of the factors which contribute to the success of a bluebonnet season is in order so that we can attempt to identify weather patterns that are predictive of a good bloom.

 In an effort to keep this as readable as possible I will break this analysis down into a four-part series.
 The first part will be a general discussion about bluebonnet seed, weather, and other factors which combine to create a bluebonnet bloom.
 Parts two through four will be a look back at the rainfall and temperature data from three regions of Texas: Big Bend in West Texas, South Texas, and the Texas Hill Country.